vishva5/SortingVisualizer.github.io/README.md

  2.2) Data size ()
  2.3) Generation of new data (Randomly generate new data).

-3. Time and Space complexity of algorithm being visualized.
+3. Displaying the Time and Space complexity of algorithm being visualized.